St Benet's Hall, Oxford: Sexual abuse scandal

-Final developments
+Final decade

 Until 2012, the Master of the hall was always a Benedictine monk from Ampleforth.
 On 1 September of that year, Werner Jeanrond, formerly holder of the 1640 Chair of Divinity at the University of Glasgow, became the new Master.
 He was the first Catholic layman ever to run the hall.
 Jeanrond became a full member of the Faculty of Theology and Religion at Oxford and was engaged in both teaching and research, as well as serving as head of house.

-After this change the hall was still provided with a monastic prior as well as a chaplain, both of whom were monks.
-However, it then began a policy of expansion by the admission of laymen and women, both as undergraduates and postgraduates.
-While this included no intention that members of the hall should all be Catholics - and most were not to be - all future members were to be asked to be supportive of the monks' life and values.

 Until 2016, St Benet's was the last constituent body of the University of Oxford admitting only men.
 It was also the last single-sex college or hall in the university after St Hilda's College, the last all-women's college in Oxford, admitted men in 2008.
-In November 2013, in consequence of its policy of expansion, the hall announced its intention to admit women graduate students within one year and women undergraduates as soon as additional housing facilities were obtained.
+In November 2013, under Professor Jeanrond, the hall announced its intention to admit women graduate students within one year and women undergraduates as soon as additional housing facilities were obtained.
 Women were admitted as graduate students in October 2014, and as undergraduates in October 2016.
 Thus 2016 was the year when all constituent colleges and halls of the university became fully coeducational.
 (The University of Cambridge retains two constituent colleges for female students only.)

-To allow for this policy of expansion, in 2015 St Benet's Hall acquired a hall of residence owned by the Sisters of the Sacred Heart, at 11 Norham Gardens, next to University Parks and near Lady Margaret Hall in October 2015.
-So the hall became an international and co-educational academic community, latterly consisting of 84 undergraduate students and 48 graduate students of all faiths and none.
+To allow for the admission of undergraduate women, in October 2015 St Benet's Hall acquired a hall of residence owned by the Sisters of the Sacred Heart, at 11 Norham Gardens, next to University Parks and near Lady Margaret Hall.
+So the hall became a co-educational academic community, latterly consisting of 84 undergraduate students and 48 graduate students of all faiths and none.

 The degree subjects to which the last undergraduate students were admitted by St Benet's were: Theology, Philosophy and Theology, Theology and Oriental Studies, History, History and Politics, History and Economics, Philosophy, Politics and Economics (PPE), Classics, Classics with Oriental Studies, Oriental Studies (Egyptology; Egyptology and Ancient Near Eastern Studies, Islamic Studies, Hebrew Studies, and Jewish Studies), Oriental Studies with Classics, and Human Science.
-The hall admits graduate students from the same subjects as undergraduates as well as those studying at the Blavatnik School of Government, the Institute of Cognitive and Evolutionary Anthropology, and the Saïd Business School.
+The hall admitted graduate students from the same subjects as undergraduates as well as those who studied at the Blavatnik School of Government, the Institute of Cognitive and Evolutionary Anthropology, and the Saïd Business School.